 Naturally I consider the older Eastern tradition more likely to be true.
 But I'm curious about how these kinds of traditions develop.
 Why would French mythographers choose Mary Magdalene over one of the 12?

-While with Britain I feel there is evidence that a Christian community popped up there in the first century.
+With Britain I feel there is evidence that a Christian community popped up there in the first century.
 But with Gaul a Christian community doesn't seem to show up till the second half of the second century.
 And the oldest one was in Lyon, where it seems the first Christians of Lyon came from Ephesus.
-Pothinus and Irenaus, the first two Bishops of Lyon were student of Polycarp, who was believed to be a student of John.
+Pothinus and Irenaus, the first two Bishops of Lyon were students of Polycarp, who was believed to have been a student of John.
 And contemporary with them, the Bishop back in Ephesus was Polycrates, who is interesting for a few reasons.

-So maybe the later tradition comes from this community of Christians seeing Mary Magdelene was a founder of their back in Ephesus.
+So maybe the later tradition comes from this community of Christians seeing Mary Magdelene as a founder of theirs back in Ephesus.